jaf7/mpld3-atc/README.md

 # mpld3-growth-complexity-demo

-A learning project that will present descriptions and interactive plots for growth complexities of algorithms as described in big-O notation.
+A learning project that will present descriptions and interactive graphic plots for growth complexities of algorithms as described in big-O notation.

 ## Purpose